Efury1/ultimateJavascript/ControlFlow/Exercises/README.md

 This is seen as a good test as there's many ways to achieved the ouput, but some methods show more programming skill becuase they adhere to good programming principles, allow flexibility for changes as well as time about time complexity.

+## Exercise 4
+This exercise focuses on demerit points.
+* The speed limits is 70.
+* For every 5 kilometer the person is over they accure one point.
+* If a driver gets more then 12 point than they suspended.

+We used Math.floor for this exercise as part of out calculator.
+The math.floor() is used to return the closet integer that's smaller than or equal to the given number.

+Math.floor() is a built-in method that allows you to round down a given to the nearest integer less than or equal to the number.
+IT is commonly used when you need to truncate the decimal part of a nummber and obtain the integer part.